-Today’s round up is full of great weather science experiments and investigation ideas.
-Observing the weather is a great way to practice recording and displaying data as well as learning about weather and how it changes from day to day.
+Observing the weather is a great way to practice recording and displaying data and learning about the weather and how it changes daily.

 Weather Science Experiments